OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 upsud-recruitement-research-engineer at opendreamkit.org before July 1st, with the following documents attached:

-- cover_letter.pdf: a cover letter (why are you interested in this particular position);
+- cover_letter.pdf: a cover letter, in English (why are you interested in this particular position);

 - CV.pdf: a CV, highlighting among other things your skills and background and your contributions to open source software;